 - Volunteers must be 18 years old to handle animals at the shelter.
 Insurance regulations allow teenagers 16 and 17 years old to volunteer at the shelter (without directly handling animals) if a parent or guardian works with them.

 - Be self-motivated, mature, sensitive, dependable and compassionate team players.

-- Meet the following physical expectations if working directly with the animals: be able to squat, bend, twist, lift or stand for long periods.
+- Meet the following physical expectations: be able to squat, bend, twist, lift or stand for long periods.
 The work environment at WARL includes animals, cleaning solutions, peanut butter, various foods, outdoor elements and more.

 Becoming a WARL volunteer takes only a few steps.
 Here’s how to get started:

 1.Fill out the application WARL_Vol_Application.pdf

 We ask for a one-time $10 donation to join the volunteer program.
 This donation helps fund the supplies (name badges, dog walking harnesses, etc.) essential for the volunteer program.
 (You can also mail or bring in the form with your $10 donation 12 to 4 any day of the week.
 Please note, this donation is non-refundable and does not guarantee placement into the program.